 We know that you’re missing your coffee or teas but, if your symptoms are active, you have to calm and soothe your bladder first.
 We suggest starting first with hot water with honey (or sugar) or hot milk.
 Starbucks can easily give you hot milk with vanilla flavoring as a great morning start.

 The first teas to try are peppermint or chamomile herb teas which are very bladder and bowel friendly.
 If you do well with these teas, you’re next step is to try an herbal tea made from roasted carob.
-Celestial Seasonings & Davidson’s Teas makes several which are fairly IC friendly, including Gingerbread Spice, Carob Mint, French Vanilla & others.
+Celestial Seasonings & Davidson’s Teas makes several which are fairly IC friendly, including Cinnamon Vanilla, French Vanilla & others.

 Prelief Can Help Reduce Acid